Streamlined Sales and Use Tax

 Wisconsin petitioned the Streamlined Sales Tax Governing Board (SSTGB) for membership in the SSTGB as an associate member effective July 1, 2009, through September 30, 2009, and as a full member effective October 1, 2009.
 On May 12, 2009, the SSTGB voted unanimously to approve Wisconsin as an associate member of the SSTGB effective July 1, 2009 through September 30, 2009 and a full member of the SSTGB effective October 1, 2009.

-As of October 31, 2013, there are 22 full member states (Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Oklahoma, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming) and 2 associate member states (Ohio and Tennessee).
-Ohio has been approved for full membership effective January 1, 2014.
+As of August 1, 2014, there are 23 full member states (Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming) and 1 associate member state (Tennessee).

 - Articles Explaining Wisconsin Streamlined Sales and Use Tax Law Changes